Fenty Beauty is a cruelty free brand, created by Rihanna in 2017.

 I tried applying this foundation with the sponge applicator provided and 3 different brushes, all of which just resulted in the product clinging to random parts of my skin, not just dry patches.

 Not sure how this would perform on an oily skin, but I’ve been using it as a setting powder.
-It gets cakey quite easily and I much prefer the loose setting powder, but I don’t want to waste this.
+The lasting power is not great, but I don’t want to waste this.

 Pro Filt’r Instant Retouch Concealer

 This doesn’t help with my blemishes and has to be used sparingly to prevent caking.